mostman/Slackbuilds/chromium/README.md

 And then all you need to do is to patch the [chromium.Slackbuild](http://www.slackware.com/~alien/slackbuilds/chromium/build/) with this diff.

-This is done by placing the diff file in the same directory as chromium.SlackBuild and then to apply the patch you type the following command in the terminal:
+This is done by placing the diff file in the same directory as chromium.SlackBuild and then to apply the patch by typing the following command in the terminal:

 $ patch -s -p0 < chromium.arm.SlackBuild.diff